Why your child should learn to swim07/01/2016 Parents

-Learning to swim is fun, provides health benefits and could save a child’s life.
-Sadly, drowning is the third most common form of accidental death in children, so learning to swim really is an essential life skill.
+Drowning is still one of the most common causes of accidental death in children, so being able to swim is an essential life-saving skill.

-- It keeps your child’s heart and lungs healthy, improves strength and flexibility, increases stamina and even improves balance and posture.
+- Swimming keeps your child’s heart and lungs healthy, improves strength and flexibility, increases stamina and even improves balance and posture

-- You can't always be there.
-It may save their life one day.
+Remember, you can’t always be there.
+Learning to swim may save their life one day